ikmb/esga/docs/usage.md

 ### 7. Other options

-#### `--slow` [ true | false (default)]
+#### `--fast` [ true | false (default)]
-Will run AUGUSTUS (and in future other tools) on full chromosomes/scaffolds rather than regions pre-defined by supporting hints.
-This will potentially recover genes not supported by hints, but may add false positive calls as well.
+Will run AUGUSTUS (and in future other tools) in sub-divided chunks to increase parallelization and overall speed.
+Note that this speed increase tends to mis-annotate some genes in our testing.

 #### `--email` [ you@somewhere.com | false (default)]
 If you specify an Email address, the pipeline will send a notification upon completion.
 However, for this to work, the node running the nextflow process must have a configured Email server.